Moving home and your benefits

 Contact Universal Credit (GOV.UK)

-If you receive Housing Benefit, you can show landlords the award letter from your local authority.
+If you receive Housing Benefit, you can show landlords the award letter from your local council.

 Contact your local council (GOV.UK)